swift-conductor/conductor-docs/docs/getting-started/why-conductor.md

 * Backed by a queuing service abstracted from the clients.
 * Be able to operate on HTTP or other transports e.g. gRPC.
 * Event handlers to control workflows via external actions.
-* Client implementations in Java, Python and other languages.
+* Client implementations in Python, Java, C#, Go and other languages.
 * Various configurable properties with sensible defaults to fine tune workflow and task executions like rate limiting, concurrent execution limits etc.

 ## Why not peer to peer choreography?